z1labs/Cypher/README.md

 ## Features

--  **Layer 3 (L3) Architecture:** Built on top of Arbitrum, Cypher leverages both Arbitrum Nitro and Arbitrum Orbit to enhance scalability and flexibility, while maintaining Ethereum’s security guarantees.

 -  **Solidity integration:** fhEVM contracts are simple solidity contracts that are built using traditional solidity toolchains.

 -  **FHEVM Encryption:** Cypher integrates fully homomorphic encryption (FHE) into smart contracts, allowing computations to be performed on encrypted data without ever needing to decrypt it, ensuring maximum privacy and security.

--  **Optimized Rollup Technology:** With Arbitrum Nitro’s efficient rollup design, Cypher achieves faster execution and lower transaction costs, making it ideal for high-throughput decentralized applications.
+-  **Optimized Rollup Technology:** With Rollup design, Cypher achieves faster execution and lower transaction costs, making it ideal for high-throughput decentralized applications.

--  **Decentralized Layer 3 Deployment:** Utilizing Arbitrum Orbit, Cypher enables decentralized deployment of Layer 3 solutions, giving developers more control and flexibility in building applications.
+-  **Decentralized Layer 3 Deployment:** Utilizing Rollup, Cypher enables decentralized deployment of Layer 3 solutions, giving developers more control and flexibility in building applications.

 -  **Privacy-Preserving Computations**: By using FHE, Cypher ensures that all computations are private, allowing sensitive data to remain encrypted while still enabling meaningful operations, ideal for industries requiring high levels of data confidentiality.

--  **Low-Cost Transactions**: Cypher benefits from Arbitrum’s Layer 2 infrastructure, providing a low-cost environment for executing smart contracts without sacrificing security or decentralization.
+-  **Low-Cost Transactions**: Cypher benefits from Rollup Layer 2 infrastructure, providing a low-cost environment for executing smart contracts without sacrificing security or decentralization.

 -  **Scalability**: Cypher enhances the scalability of Ethereum, allowing more complex and resource-intensive decentralized applications (dApps) to run seamlessly on its platform.